 I have been thrilled that the improvements in my eyesight, which I reported in November (2006), have been sustained.
 I have also found a small, but useful, improvement in the usefulness of my right (weaker) eye.
-This has not made a significant difference to my distance vision, but it has made reading easier.
+This has not made a significant difference to my distance vision, but it has made reading more accessible.

-February: 18th 2007 marked exactly one complete year since I stopped taking all prescription medications.
+February: 18th 2007 marked exactly one full year since I stopped taking all prescription medications.
 I am thrilled to have reached this point.

 For this reason, medics have always asserted that my functional vision would never improve because a significant part of my problem was caused by brain damage, which is thought to be fixed and, therefore, unchanging.

 Since then, I have been allowed to see the results of the earlier examination so that I can now make a direct comparison.
 As always, the results were given in medical terms, with which I do not have any expertise.
 Later, I was able to ask an optometrist, who was not involved in either examination himself, to look at both sets of figures and give me a clear comparison.

 The results are as follows:

 - All the individual tests show an improvement

 - The average improvement for all tests is 10%

 - The improvement in distance acuity is 30% or 4 lines of acuity on the Snellen Acuity Chart (most used in the UK)

 These figures may not seem very impressive, but the critical thing to me is not the raw numbers.
 For me, it is the stability and reliability of my eyesight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.
 My Serrapeptase Adventure continues to amaze me, and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.